 John was probably the John Woolcut who owned property at Salem MA in 1635, when William Lord of Salem bought from John Woolcut a house in Salem built by Francis Higginson and later occupied by Roger Williams.
 The Baptist leader, Roger Williams, was ordered expelled from Salem in 1635, and fled to Rhode Island in January of 1636.
 The sale of his house was apparently part of the process of forcing him to leave.
 John purchased the property from Mrs. Higginson of Charlestown, the town directly adjacent to Cambridge, part of which became Watertown.

 John Woolcott of Watertown died in 1638, and an inventory of his estate was taken at Salem.
 In that same year his daughters, Elizabeth and Mary Wolcott, petitioned to have their uncles, Richard Vayle of Glaston, Somerset, yeoman, and Christopher Atkins, mercer, act as guardians of their lands at Glastonbury, Somerset.
 These lands were apparently entailed to the children of John and his first wife.
 A note in the margin of this document reads, "write to Henry Wolcott of Windsor in NE at M. George Searle, mercer, in Tanton, and Edward Woolcott of Axbridge in Somerset, mercer, they to be made guardians."
-John Woolcott left a large debt of 388 pounds owed to Edmund White of London, which may have been borrowed by Winnifred's first husband for speculating in land in America.
+John Woolcott left a large debt of 388 pounds owed to Edmund White of London, which may have been borrowed by John Crawford or John Woolcott for speculating in land in America.
 Winifred repaid the debt in 1641 by deeding to Edmund White eight properties at Watertown, totalling 160 acres, which she and John owned at the time of his death.

 Winifred, widow of John Woolcott, deceased, was recorded as a grantee of 6 acres in the town plot and of a farm of 183 acres, and was a proprietor of this and four additional lots of land at Watertown in 1644.
 Winifred later married Thomas Allyn of Barnstable MA.
 In 1649, Thomas Allyn and his wife, Winifred, signed another deed giving properties at Watertown, including a house that had been Winifred's, to Edmund White of London.
 This appears to have been the same properties Winifred signed over in 1641, so the 1649 deed was probably a quit claim signed after her marriage to Thomas Allyn.
 Thomas Allyn died in 1679.
 His will, dated 1675, mentions his children, Samuel, John, and Mehitable Annabelle, and Samuel's son, Thomas.
-Samuel Allyn, was born on in 1644, and John Allyn in 1646.
-Thomas' daughter, Mehitable was born in 1648 and married Samuel Annabel 1667.
-Some or all of these children may have been from a first wife, for Samuel Allyn was born at the same time that Winifred Wolcott was recorded as a widow living at Watertown.
+Samuel Allyn, was born in 1644, and John Allyn in 1646.
+Thomas' daughter, Mehitable was born in 1648 and married Samuel Annabel in 1667.
+Some or all of these children may have been from a first wife, for Samuel Allyn was born about the same time that Winifred Wolcott was recorded as a widow living at Watertown.
 Thomas Allyn's will also mentions his "daughter-in-law", Sarah, William Clark's wife, and Martha, Benjamin's wife, and his "daughter-in-law" Rebecca, wife of Samuel Sprague.
 These "daughters-in-law" were the children of Winifred by her previous marriages.
 Winifred's daughter, Rebecca Crawford, born about 1633, married Samuel Sprague at Boston in 1655.
 This couple were living at Malden MA in 1662.
 Samuel Sprague died in 1696, and Rebecca then married Capt.
 John Browne, dying in 1710 at age 77.
 Sarah Clark was the child of Winifred and John Wolcott.

 John Woolcott of Watertown is almost certainly the father of John Woolcott of Newbury, although no clear documentary evidence has yet been found.
 John Woolcott of Watertown married Winifred sometime after the death of Winifred's first husband in August of 1634, so children of his by Winifred would have been born between May of 1635 and April of 1639.
 John Woolcott of Newbury married in Nov.
 1653, so would have been 18 at the time of his marriage if he was born in 1636.
 A case from the Essex County Quarterly Court files dated 1664 gives the age of John of Newbury as "about 30", so he was born "about" 1634.
 A birth date of 1635 or 1636 would not be unlikely.
 John Woolcott was not mentioned in Thomas Allyn's will as Winifred's two daughters were.
 If Winifred remarried in 1649 when she and Thomas Allyn signed over her Waterford property, John would have been about 15 when his mother remarried, the right age to have begun an apprenticeship.
 He was apparently apprenticed to Richard Thurlay, carpenter, his future father-in-law.